Merry Christmas, let’s eat!

 Gold chargers from Target, and vintage silverplate flatware from a garage sale for $20 complimented by silver painted pinecones for place card holders.

-The lesson from this is, don’t limit where inspiration can come from.
+The tip from this is, don’t limit where inspiration can come from.
 So many things can offer encouragement to be creative, look beyond the surface, and be willing to try it.